-The holiday season is here, and Black Friday, Cyber Monday and other big shopping days are just around the corner.
+The holiday season is here.
+Black Friday, Cyber Monday and other big shopping days are just around the corner.

 Buying gifts for friends and loved ones can be a lot of fun.
 But if you aren’t careful, all that holiday cheer might evaporate when you get the credit card bill sometime after the new year dawns.